OMEA EQUITY ACTION PLAN

 In June 2020, the OMEA released a statement in solidarity with the Black Lives Matter movement, which included a commitment to critically examine our own institutional structures, view the ways in which our organization impacts equity and accessibility in music teaching and learning environments, and create sustainable systemic change.
 In accordance, the OMEA created the role of an Equity, Diversity, and Inclusion (EDI) Director, and struck an EDI Committee composed of membership and Board members.

-We are also committed to moving forward towards creating a just and equitable society through music education.
+As a result of the solid foundation Delicia set, we are committed to moving forward towards creating a just and equitable society through music education.
 We profoundly believe in the power of music education as a force for activism.
 We support our educators as they continue to work with and inspire their students to be agents of change through music.

 Goals